-Programming: There are four divisions included in Starlight Theatre's programming category, which include Broadway, concerts, creative programming and events.
+Programming: There are four divisions included in Starlight's programming category, which include Broadway, concerts, creative programming and events.
 Broadway represents an annual Broadway series featuring a mix of national touring musicals, co-productions with other regional and national theatres, and locally produced shows.
-Concerts at Starlight attract a younger demographic by offering a wide range of concert events and music genres.
-Creative programming represents a series of intimate, unconventional, Off-Broadway-style shows performed indoors in the climate-controlled Cohen Community Stage House.
+Concerts at Starlight attract a larger demographic by offering a wide range of concert events and music genres.
+Creative programming represents a series of intimate, unconventional, off-Broadway-style shows performed indoors in the climate-controlled Cohen Community Stage House.
 Events further Starlight's community outreach by making the venue available to nonprofits, corporations, and individuals when not in use for other programming.

 Community engagement: In keeping with its nonprofit mission and in response to growing community interest, Starlight continues to evaluate its portfolio of community engagement programs.
-Starlight Community Engagement programs include Blue Star (a high-school award ceremony for live theater), Just Imagine (live performances for at-risk or disabled youth), Vincent Legacy (performance scholarship for minority middle school students), Internship (training opportunity for college students) and Starlight Stars (live performance training for high school and middle school students).
+Starlight Community Engagement programs include Blue Star (a high school award ceremony for live theater), Just Imagine (live performances for at-risk or disabled youth), Vincent Legacy (performance scholarship for minority middle school students), Internship (training opportunity for college students) Starlight Stars (live performance training for high school and middle school students) Performances for Young Audiences (live performances for student field trips and families with young children) and Arts Bridge (programming collaboration with arts organizations and nonprofits).
 Starlight currently funds its community engagement offerings using operating funds and private donations.

-Administration: Starlight Theatre administrative leaders, including president, human resources, information technology and the accounting department, guide financial and operating decisions that position the historic theatre for current fiscal viability and future growth.
+Administration: Starlight administrative leaders, including president, human resources, information technology and the accounting department, guide financial and operating decisions that position the historic theatre for current fiscal viability and future growth.

-Fundraising: As a 501(c)(3) nonprofit organization, Starlight Theatre undertakes fundraising efforts to raise monies needed for programming, ongoing operations and maintenance, and education and community outreach programs.
+Fundraising: As a 501(c)(3) nonprofit organization, Starlight undertakes fundraising efforts to raise monies needed for programming, ongoing operations and maintenance, and education and community outreach programs.
 An annual fund, annual benefit gala and young professional fundraiser are among the fundraising vehicles employed.